 Whether you choose to manage your own books or hire a bookkeeper, it’s critical that you hire a CPA or equivalent to manage your tax returns and payments.
-This is not an area of finance you want to wade in by yourself.
+This is not an area of finance you want to wade into by yourself.

 Working with a tax expert who understands tax law can often result in tax savings.
-Gaining that level of intimacy with the tax law just isn’t feasible when you’re trying to grow your non profit organization.
+Gaining that level of intimacy with the tax law just isn’t feasible when you’re trying to grow your nonprofit organization.

 The best way to find a good tax accountant is to ask people you trust who they use.
 Don’t be afraid to conduct several interviews until you find the CPA that’s right for you.

+Now that you have reviewed nonprofit accounting basics, you can see how important it is to get things done correctly.
 It’s smart to reduce your expenses as much as possible, but proper bookkeeping is a specialized skill that takes time to learn and manage.

 If you take one thing away from this bookkeeping playbook, let it be this: Sometimes it’s better to hire someone else to manage your books for you.